 Yet another root vegetable, sweet potato or yam is a superfood for many reasons.
 For once, similar to other superfoods coming from Sri Lanka, yams contain essential nutrients such as vitamin A, B, B6, copper, potassium, manganese and Pantothenic acid.
 Moreover, white-skinned sweet potato is credited for improving the insulin sensitivity of people with type 2 diabetes.
 Sweet potato further reduces the risk of cancer thanks to the number of antioxidants it contains.
 It is also known for balancing blood pressure and improving the digestion of consumers.

 One of the least known superfoods, Jackfruit can be consumed raw or ripe, though it is raw jackfruit that is most widely sought-after.
 Raw jackfruit helps to beat diabetes as it has a much lower glycemic load compared to wheat and rice.
-The soluble fibre in jack reduces high levels of cholesterol.
-It also contains vitamin A that is known to improve your vision and vitamin C that will improve your immunity and protect you from infections.
-Coming with potassium, magnesium, manganese and iron, jackfruit is also a powerhouse full of minerals.
+The soluble fiber in jack reduces high levels of cholesterol.
+It also contains vitamin A that is known to improve your vision and vitamin C which will improve your immunity and protect you from infections.
+Coming with potassium, magnesium, manganese, and iron, jackfruit is also a powerhouse full of minerals.